oracle/olcut/README.md

 ## Other config formats

-OLCUT 4.1 supports json and edn (a Clojure based format) configuration files in addition to the standard xml format.
+OLCUT 4.1 and above support json and edn (a Clojure based format) configuration files in addition to the standard xml format.
 To use one of these formats you must register it with the ConfigurationManager before instantiation.
 For example: